 Small Business Eligibility Criteria

-Only United States small business concerns are eligible to submit applications SBIR and STTR solicitations.
+Only United States small business concerns are eligible to submit applications to SBIR and STTR solicitations.
 Collaborating research institutions, i.e., universities, are subcontractors to the small businesses and may not apply as applicants.
 See the SBA’s Eligibility Guide for more detailed information.

 A small business concern is one that, at the time of award of Phase I and Phase II, meets all of the below criteria, as well as the Phase I to Phase II Transition Benchmark Rate: